grafana/k6-docs/contributors-guide/README.md

 ---
 ```

-The writing style aims to follow the [Grafana Writers' Toolkit](https://grafana.com/docs/writers-toolkit/),
+### Writing resources

+- [Grafana Writers' Toolkit](https://grafana.com/docs/writers-toolkit/).
+The canonical style guide.
-which itself mostly follows the [Google developer documentation style guide](https://developers.google.com/style).
+- [Google developer documentation style guide](https://developers.google.com/style).
+Grafana inherits most of its style guide from Google.

-Beyond that, Gatsby has a set way to build pages, and we've added a number of writing enhancements, like nested tables, tabbed code fences, and collapsible sections.
+To organize your pages on the site, Gatsby has a specific way to make paths and organize topics.
+We've also added a number of writing enhancements, like nested tables, tabbed code fences, and collapsible sections.
-- To look up how to use Gatsby, make redirects, and use components, check the [Gatsby reference](./gatsby-reference)
+- [Gatsby reference](./gatsby-reference).
+To look up how to use Gatsby, make redirects, and use components-
-- To troubleshoot common issues, refer to [Troubleshooting](troubleshooting.md)
+- [Troubleshooting](troubleshooting.md).
+Fixes for common breaks.

-### Deploy
+## Deploy

 GitHub actions build preview builds of the site in multiple stages: